The product quality, installation, and warranty are critical to the project’s success when getting new windows.

-ProVia windows have warranty contracts that outline what is covered and for how long.
+ProVia Windows has warranty contracts outlining what is covered and how long.

 This article will highlight the critical components of ProVia’s window warranties, including the specific parts covered, the bounds of the coverage, and exclusions in the warranty.

-After reading, you will know exactly what is covered for your ProVia windows if any problems arise.
-Understanding your window warranty is essential to ensure you get a high-quality installation that is covered under the warranty.
+After reading, you will know exactly what your ProVia windows cover if any problems arise.
+Understanding your window warranty is essential to ensure you get a high-quality installation covered under the warranty.

 What is included in ProVia’s window warranties?